 The Abhyanga is a dosha-specific personalised (in terms of oil and pressure) body massage while the Shironasya focuses on the marma points of your face, neck and shoulders before clearing congestion from the sinuses using herbal rice pouches.

 You could spend weeks here, in fact, working your way through them all

 We also had a one-to-one pranayama session (breathing techniques for healthy respiration and meditation) and an EFI (Energy Field Imaging) body scan which was fascinating.

 Stripped down to my bra it pinpointed the electromagnetic biofields, chakras and meridiens revealing where I was low in energy and identifying imbalances and congestion that could lead to disease.

 As well as ayurvedic treatments, the spa offers traditional Thai, Lanna, Shiatsu, Swedish and aromatherapy massages, reflexology and a range of beauty treatments, facials, body polishes and wraps.

 You could spend weeks here, in fact, working your way through them all – and if the few days we experienced are anything to go by it would be time well spent.

 Room rates from £460 for two sharing and including breakfast www.dharadhevi.com

-Caroline Sylger Jones is an author and freelance journalist who travels the world checking out spas, retreats and healthy holidays for international newspapers, glossy magazines and websites.
-She is the founder and director of wellness travel site Queen of Retreats.
+For more wellness travel ideas check out Queen of Retreats.
+Queen of Retreats was founded by Caroline Sylger Jones, an author and freelance journalist who travels the world checking out spas, retreats and healthy holidays for international newspapers, glossy magazines and websites.

 Follow on Twitter: @QueenOfRetreats